strblr/pegase/README.md

 `;
 ```

 Okay, the `test` method is fun but what if you want to do something more elaborated like collecting values, reading warnings or parse failures ?
 The `parse` method is what you're asking for.
-It returns a result object containing all the infos you might be interested in after a parsing.
+It returns a result object containing all the info you might be interested in after a parsing.
 In fact, all other `Parser` methods (`test`, `value` and `children`) are *wrappers* around `parse`.

 ```js
 const result = nestedBitArray.parse("[[0]");